-Glazing in the internal fabric of a building, such as between a conditioned office and an unconditioned factory or bulk store, is to be assessed using the appropriate value for the south orientation sector in Tables J2.4b, J2.4c and J2.4d with a P/H of 2.0 when determining the shading multipliers.
+Glazing in the internal fabric of a building, such as between a conditioned office and an unconditioned factory or bulk store, is to be assessed using energy index Option A and the appropriate value for the south orientation sector in Tables J2.4b, J2.4c and J2.4d with a P/H of 2.0 when determining the shading multipliers.
 This provides values equivalent to maximum shading.
+Despite using the constants and shading multipliers for the south orientation sector, glazing in the internal fabric must be assessed separately to external glazing in the south orientation.

 The following is an example of how these provisions are applied in a north wall of a multistorey office building in climate zone 4.
-The proposed facade is 150 m^2 in area.
-The facade contains 1 window 2.8 m high and 3.0 m wide (8.4 m^2 area) with a 1 m projection 200 mm above the window and 8 windows each of 3 m^2 with no projection.
-All the glazing is proposed as single glass toned [Total U-Value of glazing (glass and frame) is 6.9 and Solar Heat Gain Coefficient of the glazing (glass and frame) is 0.6].
+The proposed facade is 150 m2 in area.
+The facade contains 1 window 2.8 m high and 3.0 m wide (8.4 m2 area) with a 1 m projection 200 mm above the window and 8 windows each of 3 m2 with no projection.
+All the glazing is proposed as single glass toned [Total System U-Value of glazing (glass and frame) is 6.9 and Total System Solar Heat Gain Coefficient (SHGC) of the glazing (glass and frame) is 0.6].